ewired/gjs-guide/docs/guides/gtk/3/10-building-app.md

-# Building a GTK+ Application
+# Building a GTK Application

 ## Using `Gtk.Application`

-So far we have only worked with small examples of GTK+ widgets.
-The way we displayed these widgets, adding them to a window and starting GTK+, works but has several limitations:
+So far we have only worked with small examples of GTK widgets.
+The way we displayed these widgets, adding them to a window and starting GTK, works but has several limitations:

 - No ability to name your application
 - No system integration for applications

 These problems ensure that user's will have difficulty finding your application and using it.
-To solve these problems GTK+ provides `Gtk.Application`. `Gtk.Application` handles creating an application on the system and does much of the heavy-lifting to link together your advanced widgets.
+To solve these problems GTK provides `Gtk.Application`. `Gtk.Application` handles creating an application on the system and does much of the heavy-lifting to link together your advanced widgets.

 ## Creating a new application